 Furthermore, the word "church" is not synonymous with a group of people (see "The 'Church'"), and the people will hereinafter be referred to as the congregation.

 The Hebrew word "qahal" (Strong's 6951) means "assembly" or "congregation."
 The Hebrew word "edah" (5712) is also translated as "assembly" or "congregation."
 "Edah," however, also means "witness" or "testimony."
 From this, we can assume that the congregation (edah) is to be the "witnessing body" for the Messiah.
-Qahal is often translated as "synagogue," so the qahal would be the meeting place for the edah.
+Qahal is often translated as "synagogue," so the qahal can be either the congregation or the meeting place for the edah.

 The congregation is not a club for saints, but neither is it a hospital for sinners.
 It is more properly a school for kings and priests.
 "If we endure, we shall also reign with Him."
 (2 Tim.
 2:12).
 "And Thou hast made them to be a kingdom and priests to our God; and they will reign upon the earth."
 (Rev. 5:10) "And He has made us to be a kingdom, priests to His God and Father."
 (Rev. 1:6)

-The congregation is composed of those called and chosen by God.
+The congregation is composed of those called (1 Cor.
+1:2; Gal.
+1:6; 5:13; Eph.
+1:18; 1 Thes.
+2:12; 1 Tim 6:12, etc.) and chosen by God.
 Paul said that he was "called" (Gr.: kletos, from kaleo -- invited) to be an apostle (Gr.: apostolos -- a messenger, one sent on a mission) of Jesus Christ, and wrote to the Romans that "you also are the called of Jesus Christ."
 He addressed the Corinthians as "saints by calling" (1 Cor.
 1:2).
 The Galatians were "quickly deserting Him who called (them) by the grace of Christ."
 The Ephesians were entreated to "walk in a manner worthy of the calling with which you have been called" (4:1).
 The Colossians were "called in one body" (3:15).
 And to the Thessalonians, "He called you through our gospel."
 (1 Thes.2:14).

 While we are to be "witnesses (for Messiah) … to the uttermost parts of the earth" (Acts 1:8), the epistles of Paul and Peter are primarily instruction in Christian living, not instruction in "soul-winning," or "witnessing."
 (The words "witness," "witnessed," and "witnesses" appear only eighteen times in the epistles of Paul, Romans through 2 Tim.
 [NASB]) "Soul-winning" is not a biblical concept.
 The believer is, rather, to "teach all nations" (plant) and "baptize" (water - no pun intended), but God through the Holy Spirit will "call" (give the increase).
 (See Matt.
 28:19 and 1 Cor.
 3:6.)